-"Could you provide guidance on checking aluminum props during pre-flight?
-I always have doubts as to which nicks and dents are okay and which are not." - Anonymous
+"Could you provide guidance on checking aluminum props during preflight?
+Which nicks and dents are OK and which are not." — Anonymous

 “This is a common question among pilots and in fact, there is no such thing as an OK nick or dent in the propeller.

-Advisory circular AC-20-37E Aircraft Propeller Maintenance is the guidance provided by the FAA for maintenance technicians and it says in part…
+Advisory circular AC 20-37E Aircraft Propeller Maintenance is the guidance provided by the FAA for maintenance technicians.
+It says in part:

 A propeller is one of the most highly stressed components on an aircraft.
 During normal operation, 10 to 25 tons of centrifugal force is pulling the blades from the hub while the blades are bending and flexing due to thrust and torque loads.
 A properly maintained propeller is designed to perform normally under these loads, but when propeller components are damaged by corrosion, stone nicks, ground strikes etc., an additional unintended stress concentration is imposed and the margin of safety may not be adequate.